Reniori/pulze-mini-tone-generator/README.md

-Generate **Hotone Pulze / Pulze Mini** guitar tones as `.prst` preset files from a JSON spec or a Python dict — or conversationally, as a Claude skill, using plain language ("warm SRV blues lead") backed by the complete reverse-engineered parameter catalogs.
+Generate **Hotone Pulze / Pulze Mini** guitar tones as `.prst` preset files from a JSON spec or a Python dict — or conversationally, as a Claude skill, using plain language ("warm SRV blues lead") backed by complete reverse-engineered parameter catalogs.

 Built and tested on a **Pulze Mini** (firmware V1.1.0).
 Community preset files from the larger **Pulze** (Luna/Eclipse) decode byte-identically — same envelope, same